How do you handle difficult conversations?

 Just because the conversation ended on a positive note (assuming it did) does not mean the conflict has ended.
 It is important to follow through on your commitment so that you can prevent it from happening again.

 So how do you do that?

-1. Follow up - Remember you made a commitment at the end of the conversation?
+1. Follow up – Remember you committed at the end of the conversation?
 Now is the time to check in to see if the commitment is met.

-Here's an infographic that summarises all the three phrases
+Here’s an infographic that summarises all three phrases

-It is said that when we avoid difficult conversations we trade short term discomfort for long term dysfunction.
+It is said that when we avoid difficult conversations we trade short-term discomfort for long-term dysfunction.
 Having those is therefore is vital for sustaining relationships.
-And a better way to approach any difficult conversation or resolve any conflict is to approach it systematically with a definitive strategy.
+A better way to approach any difficult conversation or resolve any conflict is to approach it systematically with a definitive strategy.

 Aparna is a behavioural coach with a passion to support people who want to help themselves.
 She is an avid YouTube and publishes weekly videos.
 For more information and to reach out to her click here